Never take your eyes off the cash flow because it's the life blood of business.

 Pulse needs two types of transactions to do its job: 1) What you pay – Expenses, and 2) What you get paid – Income.

-We recommend you start by creating Income Categories and Expense Categories.
+We recommend you start by creating Income Categories and Expense Categories on the Settings screen.

 Organizing your Income and Expense transactions by Categories lets you use the “Income and Expenses by Category” report mentioned above.
 This lets you quickly drill down to locate problems.